 |Recent records of the Harvestman Leiobunum sp.
 A from Worksop Priory|

-page giving the resulting counts and observational notes
+page giving the resulting counts on www.eakringbirds.com and observational notes

 In October 2009, we found a very dark, extremely long-legged Leiobunum type Harvestman on the wall of a Worksop house, which immediately stood out as being very different from any other Harvestman we had seen before.

-The Harvestman was found resting on a shady, north-west facing wall in the rear garden of the property, in a quite open position relative to the Ivy growing up the same wall.
+The Harvestman was found resting on a shaded, north-facing wall, in the rear garden of the property, in a an open position relative to cover provided by Ivy growing up the same wall.
 It was collected and taken home for photographing before being released.

 2011, a possible breakthrough came whilst searching for